lfoppiano/grobid-quantities/resources/dataset/values/readme.md

 | time   | 11          | 6                   | 35           | 25                  |
 | base   | 13          | 1                   | 0            | 0                   |
 | pow    | 12          | 5                   | 1            | 1                   |

+**NOTE**: base and pow have low variability.
+Base has probably one single value (10) in all the examples, so it results difficult to obtain higher out of domain values.
+At the moment we don't have examples with <exp> in the training data.